The ministry of pastoral care is shared by every member of our parish. As Christians in community, we care for one another.

 Saint John’s Circle of Care

-The Saint John’s Circle of Care works closely with the clergy to provide care and support to parishioners in four ways: pastoral visitors, prayer lists, Eucharistic visitors, and practical care giving.
+The Saint John’s Circle of Care works closely with the clergy to provide care and support to parishioners in three ways: pastoral visitors, prayer lists, and Eucharistic visitors.

 This is a ministry of listening and one-to-one lay pastoral care.
 Confidentiality and caring are central to our ministry with parishioners going through difficult transitions, such as separation or divorce, the aging or death of a loved one, illness, retirement or job loss.
 Our lay pastoral caregivers are trained through Community of Hope International.

 Our whole worshipping community prays for the people on our Sunday prayer list during the Prayers of the People.
 These names (first name only) are also listed in the bulletin, and many parishioners take the list home to pray for people during the week.
 If you or someone in your life would like to be prayed for during our Sunday worship, please contact the parish office or clergy with your prayer request.
 Prayers will continue weekly for one month or as otherwise requested.

 This group prays each day for the specific needs of parishioners, their family members, and friends.
 If you or someone in your life would like to be prayed for but would rather not have your name used publicly in the Prayers of the People on Sundays, contact the clergy with your prayer request.
 You may also write out your request and place it in the offering plate.
 Prayer requests and their contents are confidential.
 Prayers will continue daily for one month or as otherwise requested.